tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 In human language, a successful run of the workflow will

 1. *"Test, Benchmark and Build"*
-   - Sets up Go 1.13, and checks out the source
+   - Set up Go 1.13, and checks out the source
-   - Downloads dependencies
+   - Download dependencies
-   - Builds and Tests the binary
+   - Build and Test the package
-   - Runs the benchmarks, directing it to both the `stdout` and a file
+   - Run the benchmarks, directing the result to both the `stdout` and a file
-   - Uploads the benchmark report to be accessed later on
+   - Upload the benchmark report to be accessed later on
 2. If no errors were reported, *"Clean Build and Deploy"* to the S3 bucket
-   - Sets up Go 1.13, and checks out the source
+   - Set up Go 1.13, and checks out the source
-   - Downloads dependencies
+   - Download dependencies
-   - Builds in a clean environment
+   - Build in a clean environment
-   - Deploys the resulting binary to an S3 bucket
+   - Deploy the binary to an S3 bucket

 Without further ado, here's the complete YAML workflow!